The Efficacy of Prayer

 Given these scriptural passages, and the many, many more that clearly show that prayer does achieve things, we are not free to say: “Well, God is in control.
 He’s sovereign, immutable, and omniscient, so whatever will be will be.
 There’s no point in praying.”
 Scripture universally and absolutely denies that conclusion.
 Instead, it affirms that prayer does effect change.
 God, in His sovereignty, responds to our prayers.

-Excerpted from The Prayer of the Lord by R.C.
+This excerpt is taken from The Prayer of the Lord by R.C.
 Sproul